cirrus-geo/cirrus-geo/docs/src/cirrus/75_payload_bucket.rst

                     ├── input.json            # payload as received
                     └── output.json           # payload after workflow completed

-The prefix constants are defined in ``cirrus.lib.payload_bucket`` and are the single source of truth for where each type of object is written.
+The prefix values are derived from the configured root prefix and are exposed as instance attributes on ``PayloadBucket``.
+They are the single source of truth for where each type of object is written.

 .. note::

-   Because a Cirrus ``payload_id`` has the form ``<collections>/workflow-<workflow_name>/<item_ids>`` and contains forward slashes, objects under ``cirrus/executions/`` and ``cirrus/tmp/batch/`` fan out into multiple levels of S3 prefixes.
+   Because a Cirrus ``payload_id`` has the form ``<collections>/workflow-<workflow_name>/<item_ids>`` and contains forward slashes, objects under ``<root_prefix>/executions/`` and ``<root_prefix>/tmp/batch/`` fan out into multiple levels of S3 prefixes.
 This is intentional: it allows listing all executions for a given collection, workflow, or item grouping with ordinary S3 prefix queries.

 Execution Payloads
 ^^^^^^^^^^^^^^^^^^